 Putting a stop, perhaps a full stop, to Ferguson's winning ways at United couldn't have been accomplished, at least not by City, any other way.

 But, in the 2 minutes and 6 seconds that really counted Sunday, it was the courage and the belief of City's players and not the size of their paychecks that made the difference.
 Sure, the money helped to lure the likes of midfielder Yaya Toure and striker Sergio Aguero from sunny Barcelona and Madrid and it will help to keep them and others in the less hospitable north of England.
 And, yes, perhaps that does make them mercenaries _ like so many others in football these days.

-But they confounded the critics who opined that such an overpaid bunch of stars were unlikely to jell into an effective team and that they’d trip over their egos before winning a title.
+But they confounded the critics who opined that such an overpaid bunch of stars was unlikely to jell into an effective team and that they'd trip over their egos before winning a title.